metapay-creator/metapayp2p-lazai-frontend/README.md

 We are excited to bring the MetaPay simulation to Sei’s AI-powered ecosystem and explore MCP/agent-based integrations in future iterations.

+## 🏛️ [FOR NLNET — Open Source Support Application]

-📄 Also submitted to the **NLnet Foundation** as part of its Open Source Support initiative for sustainable digital public infrastructure.
+This project has also been submitted to the **NLnet Foundation** as part of its Open Source and Public Digital Infrastructure Initiative.

+MetaPayP2P addresses economic imbalance at scale through a government-grade circulating basic income model.
+While not intended for individual use, it is designed for **policy simulation and national-level pilot experiments**.

+The system is:
+- Fully open source
+- Operates with smart contract automation
+- Integrated with AI for governance and risk alerts
+- Designed for long-term public experimentation